milofultz/tinybrainfans/wiki/Transportation/skateboard.md

 ---
 title: Longboarding
-description: Longboarding is one of my favorite things: gets you somewhere and it's exercise.
+description: "Longboarding is one of my favorite things: gets you somewhere and it's exercise."
 ---

 Longboarding is one of my favorite things: gets you somewhere and it's {{exercise}}.